wayism/org/content/for-ai/core-text/African-American-Wayism.md

 title: "African American Wayism"
 subtitle: "Returning to Wholeness - a lifestyle, philosophy and spirituality"
 author: "Mabel Thomson"
+description: "A guide to returning to wholeness through African American perspectives on Wayist lifestyle, philosophy and spirituality.
+Explores how ancient Wayist wisdom resonates with the African American experience of transformation and authentic living."
 publisher: "theWAY MEDIA"
 isbn_paperback: "978-1-998478-88-0"
 isbn_ebook: "978-1-998478-89-7"